-If you’ve had unprotected sex recently, then you’re probably thinking about taking a pregnancy test.
-And you’ve probably got a few questions about them.
-Like ‘How long do I need to wait before taking one?’ and ‘How do I make sure I’m getting the most accurate results possible?’
-To answer those questions (and more), we spoke to Dr. Anna Whelan, an OB-GYN and maternal-fetal medicine fellow at the Women and Infants Hospital of Rhode Island.
+If you’ve had unprotected sex recently, then you might be wondering if you’re pregnant.
+And asking questions like, ‘how long do I need to wait before taking a pregnancy test?’ and ‘How do I make sure I’m getting the most accurate results?’
+To answer those Qs (and more), we spoke to Dr. Anna Whelan, an OB-GYN and maternal-fetal medicine fellow at the Women and Infants Hospital of Rhode Island.

 How soon after unprotected sex can I test for pregnancy?

-Rule of thumb: For the most accurate results, wait a minimum of two weeks after having unprotected sex to take a pregnancy test, said Dr. Whelan.
-That’s true for both at-home and blood tests.
-That’s because your body needs time to build up hCG, the hormone that’s produced during pregnancy.
-And the one that’s analyzed in pregnancy tests.
+Rule of thumb: For the most accurate results, wait a minimum of two weeks after having unprotected sex to take a home pregnancy test, said Dr. Whelan.
+Because your body needs time to build up hCG, the hormone that’s produced during pregnancy and detected by pregnancy tests.
 If you take a pregnancy test too early, there’s a chance you could get a false negative.

 How accurate are pregnancy tests?

+Both types of pregnancy tests are pretty precise.
 An at-home test is 97% to 99% accurate when used correctly (more on that below).
-A blood test, performed at a doctor’s office or lab, is around 99% accurate.
+A blood test is around 99% accurate.

 If you get a positive result at home, call your doctor.
 Your provider can help you confirm the pregnancy.
-But it’s rare to get a false positive result.
-So even if the lines on the test are faint, it still means you’re pregnant.
+And keep in mind: It’s rare to get a false positive result.
+So even if the lines on the test are faint, it likely means you’re pregnant.

 How can I make sure the pregnancy test results are as accurate as possible?

-Take the test in the morning: That’s when hCG is most concentrated in your urine, said Dr. Whelan.
+Take the test in the morning.
+That’s when hCG is the most concentrated in your urine, said Dr. Whelan.

-Avoid drinking too much water or other liquids beforehand: Because diluting your urine could interfere with the test’s ability to detect your hCG levels properly.
+Avoid drinking too much water or other liquids beforehand.
+Diluting your urine could interfere with the test’s ability to detect your hCG levels properly.

-Store the test correctly: Store the test between 36 and 86 degrees Fahrenheit.
+Store the test correctly.
+Specifically between 36 and 86 degrees Fahrenheit.
 That'll help slow down the expiration process.
 Speaking of which...

-Of course you’ll want to know as soon as you can if you’re pregnant.
+Of course you want to know as soon as you can if you’re pregnant.
 But to get the most accurate results, it’s best to wait at least two weeks after having unprotected sex before taking a pregnancy test.
-And if you’re confused or concerned about your test results, speak with your medical provider.
+And if you’re confused or concerned about your test results, talk to your doctor.